yuliansamuel/AGGTestBySamuelBarco/README.md

 ## Project Overview

-This project was built as part of the **AMSI / AAG Developer Test**, implementing all required functionality and several enhancements:
+This project was built as part of the **AMSI / AAG Developer Test**, implementing all required functionality:

 -  **Automated background ingestion** - downloads and stores flight data at regular intervals.
 -  **MySQL integration** - saves raw flight data using stored procedures (`sp_insert_flights_from_json`).